c-rawfish/meowclicker/README.md

 - [Triggers certain anti-virus programs](https://www.virustotal.com/gui/file/b4afef03df82fd9ae2ec34ced99635c9d8561d288996ac50b8135ab803b912ed?nocache=1) (likely caused by Windows API calls)
 - Randomization tends to average out and stay at a CPS count towards the middle of your defined range
+- Continues to spam when looking at blocks, preventing you from breaking blocks and triggering some anti-cheat programs (Minecraft)

 ## Coming soon
 Features to be added soon!